wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 abundance profiles over all samples, or (vice versa) samples that have similar abundance profiles over all genes.
 We call such genes or samples co-expressed.
-Based on the guilt-by-association principle, correlation (also known as 'co-expression' when applied to transcriptomics) can be used to learn about the function of genes - "if the expression of gene A is similar to that of gene B with a certain function F, then gene A likely also has function F".
+Based on the guilt-by-association principle, correlation can be used to learn about the function of genes - "if the expression of gene A is similar to that of gene B with a certain function F, then gene A likely also has function F".
 This can help identify genes involved in similar